• Skip to primary navigation

 Carrot and lentil soup

-Tomato, carrot and lentil soup is a must add to your recipe repertoire if you need a quick and easy meal the whole family can enjoy.
-Coming together in just 20 minutes with a handful of pantry and fridge staples, this is one meal you will find yourself turning to time and time again.
-Perfect for meatless Monday as is, or easily switched up for the meat-eaters in the family by adding some shredded chicken.
-Easily made ahead of time and packs well for lunch the next day.
+Tomato, lentil carrot soup is a must-add to your recipe repertoire if you need a quick and easy meal the whole family can enjoy.
+This easy recipe comes together in just 20 minutes with a handful of pantry and fridge staples, this is one meal you will find yourself turning to time and time again, especially on a cold day.
+A great way to start the week off with meatless Mondays.
+Easily made ahead of time and simply reheated for lunch or dinner throughout the week.

 Carrot and Lentil Soup